Iqbal´s DLQ Help

 img.png

-Congrats, you are running a custom runtime!
+Congratulations, you are now running a custom runtime!

 Compile GraalVM Native Image